 But no meet in which Nyad swam before the trials had an electronic scoreboard.
 More importantly, in qualifying for the trials, top three meant nothing.
-Swimmers in 1968 had to achieve a time standard, just like they do today.
-Once at the trials, though, “top three” meant everything.
-It got you a seat on the plane to Mexico City.
-So Nyad is always talking about the trials, even when she’s not.
+Swimmers in 1968 had to achieve a time standard just like they do today.
+Once at the trials, though, “top three” meant everything because it got you a seat on the plane to Mexico City.
+So Nyad’s always talking about the trials, even when she’s not.

 In a 1974 Military Life article, Nyad changes her story in another way, claiming to have swum the 400 IM at the trials and placed fifth.
 The results, however, show former world record-holder Patty Caretto taking fifth.
 Claudia Kolb, who went on to win the event in Mexico City, finished first in world-record time.

 But Nyad never talks about any of these great athletes or their record-breaking swims.
 When Nyad speaks of the trials, she mentions only one name: Diana Nyad.

 On the other hand, in her 1978 memoir, Other Shores, she doesn’t bring up the Olympic Trials at all.
 Had Nyad been there, she would have said something.